NanoKnife IRE

 Be clear upfront - It’s not a knife, instead, fine needles are inserted into the body, usually after a small incision.
 These are placed around the tumour and then a current of up to 3000 volts is passed across the needles punching holes in the cancer cell walls.
 This causes the cancer cells to lyse - or leak, losing their contents.
 That's why it is called Irreversible Electroporation!

 The Nanoknife IRE is a form of Ablation (localised Hyperthermia) and offers another option for patients who have cancerous tumours that are close to blood vessels, ducts or nerves which may otherwise be damaged using other treatments.
 Unlike ablation, where localised high temperatures are used and may give problems if near blood vessels, no such side-effects occur with the Nanoknife.
 Ablation also damages the components of the cancer cell, whereas the contents of the cancer cell are unharmed in IRE.
-They merely leak into the surrounding tissue, rather like bursting a balloon, to be mopped up by the immune system.
+They merely leak into the surrounding tissue, rather like bursting a balloon containing a liquid, to be mopped up by the immune system.

 Unlike chemo, this is a non-toxic treatment.